BenjaminSalah/RedditConnect/README.md

 *Setup a relational database for the storage of user information and session.

-*Refactoring and more error checking.
+*Refactoring(especially splitting code base into individual apps), as well as more error checking.

 *Make requests from the browser side in parallel with that of the backend in order to increase the search processing speed.